 A bumper tomato crop comes with early season planning.
 Getting tomatoes off to a strong start will almost guarantee a great yield next summer.
 There are 10 easy steps to an outstanding tomato harvest: (1) Start at the right time; (2) Start seeds indoors; (3) Grow on seedlings in the right-sized pots; (4) Set transplants in the garden at the right time; (5) Grow tomatoes in the best soil…..Read on>>>

 To get a bumper crop from your pepper plants, you must dedicate yourself to helping the plants thrive.
 Pepper plants are more temperamental than tomatoes—they demand warm temperatures, even soil moisture, feeding, and support—literally.
 Read on>>>

 Space must be conserved in every possible way in a small vegetable garden.
 Here are five tips for getting the most out of a small garden: 1.
-Vertical growing.
-Garden vertically as much as you can.
-2. Dwarf and miniature varieties.
-Use dwarf instead of full-size vegetable varieties.
-3. Intercropping and companion planting.
-Plan your vegetable plantings with intercrops or companion plants.
-4. Wide-row intensive planting.
-Wide-row intensive planting can double or triple your garden’s yield.
-5. Rotation or succession sowing.
+Grow up; 2.
+Grow dwarf and miniature varieties; 3.
+Intercropping and companion planting; 4.
+Wide-row intensive planting; 5.
+Rotation or succession sowing.
 Read on>>>

-Herbs for cooking are plants whose leaves, seeds, fruits, flowers or other parts are used fresh or dried for flavoring food.
+Herbs for cooking are plants whose leaves, seeds, and flowers are used fresh or dried for flavoring food.
 Herbs generally grow well with little care.
 Plant herbs in good loose soil.
 A sunny spot close to your kitchen is important.
-Plant perennial herbs in a part of the garden set apart from annuals; they will grow there for three or more years.
-Continue reading>>>
+Read on>>>

 Blueberries on cereal.
 Blueberries with cream and sugar.
 Blueberries on vanilla ice cream.
 A handful of blueberries.
 Blueberries are native to North America.
 When it comes to fresh picking and eating, there are about 30 varieties of blueberry worthy of your attention.
-These can be divided into three categories: the lowbush, the highbush and the rabbiteye.
+These can be divided into three categories: the lowbush, the highbush, and the rabbiteye.
 Read on>>>

-Here’s how to make fresh salsa: Core and cut two medium ripe tomatoes, add one clove of garlic minced, add half a white or red onion diced, add a jalapeno, Serrano, or green or red bell pepper chopped fine, add leaves of cilantro, basil, or parsley chopped, add juice of half a lime, mix gently, and salt to taste.
-Here’s how to grow fresh salsa: Tomatoes, peppers, cilantro, and basil require warm soil and air temperatures for best growth.
-Plant these when night temperatures average 60°F or warmer.
-Continue reading>>>
+Here’s how to make fresh salsa: Core and cut two medium ripe tomatoes, add one clove of garlic minced, add half a white or red onion diced, add a jalapeno, Serrano, or green or red bell pepper chopped fine, add leaves of cilantro, basil, or parsley chopped, add the juice of half a lime, mix gently, and salt to taste.
+Here’s how to grow fresh salsa–tomatoes, peppers, cilantro, and basil.
+Read on>>>